DmitryFX/moonshine-dropzone/README.md

 of the original
 https://github.com/dropzone/dropzone

-Keep in mind, that DZ is quite outdated lib, having tons of reported issues, but it's still a popular lightweight easily customizable library.

 **Description:**
 - minimalistic drag‑and‑drop or click-to-choose area
 - uploads immediately on file drop (may become an option in the future)